ionic-team/stencil-site/src/docs-md/reference/config.md

 # Stencil Config

-In most cases, the `stencil.config.js` file does not require any customization since Stencil comes with great default values out-of-the-box.
+In most cases, the `stencil.config.ts` file does not require any customization since Stencil comes with great default values out-of-the-box.
 In general, it's preferred to keep the config as minimal as possible.
-In fact, you could even delete the `stencil.config.js` file entirely and an app would compile just fine.
+In fact, you could even delete the `stencil.config.ts` file entirely and an app would compile just fine.
 But at the same time, the compiler can be configured at the lowest levels using this config.
 Below are the many *optional* config properties.

 - [bundles](#bundles)
 - [copy](#copy)